When you send cryptocurrency from your Digital Surge account to an external wallet, a withdrawal fee applies.

-How Transaction Fees Work
+How Withdrawal Fees Work

-Enter the amount you want to withdraw
+1. Enter the amount you want to withdraw

-For example, if you enter 0.05 BTC, that full amount will be deducted from your balance, including the fee.
+For example, if you enter 0.05 BTC, that full amount will be deducted from your balance — including the fee.

-Review the breakdown before confirming
+2. Review the breakdown before confirming

 On the confirmation page, you will see a clear breakdown showing: